 Also, make sure to follow your apology with a specific plan of action.
 Tell your customer how you are going to begin solving their problem.

-4. Whatever You Do, Resist the Urge to Put Them on Hold
+6. Whatever You Do, Resist the Urge to Put The Caller on Hold

 If you are researching their problem, talk them through it.
 Let the customer know exactly what you are doing as you problem-solve.
 This is one of the best ways to show them you care.